bdraco/nexia/README.md

 the Nexia Thermostat Zone service `get_sensor_by_id` is provided.
 You can specify which RoomIQ sensors to include in the zone average via the Nexia Thermostat Zone service `select_room_iq_sensors`.
+You can see which RoomIQ sensors are included in the zone average via the Nexia Thermostat Zone service `get_active_sensor_ids`.

 ## Attributes